ARitz-Cracker/buffer-lite/README.md

 * Using the global `atob` and `btoa` functions for base-64 conversion
 * Using the native `TextEncoder` and `TextDecoder` classes for utf8 conversion
-* Using the magic of spread-operators to reduce/eliminate `String.fromCharCode` loops for ascii/latin1 encoding
+* Using the magic of spread-operators to eliminate `String.fromCharCode` loops (for small buffers) during text encoding.

 ## What version of NodeJS did you write this in mind?